dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tools/worksheet-designer/_index.md

 ## Show History

-Worksheet Designer will create a history for changes made to templates in Form Designer.
-Once a change is made on a form and saved, {{%button%}}Show History{{%/button%}} will appear in the top right of the worksheet.
+Worksheet Designer will create a history for changes made to templates in Worksheet Designer.
+Once a change is made on a template and saved, {{%button%}}Show History{{%/button%}} will appear in the top right of the worksheet.
 Clicking on it will bring up a notes box, just like in Workflow Management.

 ![Show History Button](ShowHistory.png)